HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 If we had a way to 'hurt' the player, we could also update the health on the HUD… but in order to do that, we need to figure out how we're going to do combat!

 Let's begin by establishing what we want our combat system to achieve.
 First, we're not going to be making the next Final Fantasy game here, this is just a basic demonstration to show how a few different elements can work.
-So, I think all we want to do is have a simple interface that appears when the player touches an enemy that shows the Player's health, and the Enemy's health (in a health bar, for obfuscation), and gives the player 2 options: FIGHT or FLEE.
+So, I think all we want to do is have a simple interface that appears when the player touches an enemy that shows the player's health, and the enemy's health (in a health bar, for obfuscation), and gives the player 2 options: `FIGHT` or `FLEE`.

 If they choose to fight, we'll roll some random chance checks to see if the player hits the enemy, and if the enemy hits the player - a hit will do 1 damage.
 Once the enemy dies, we'll continue on.
 If they choose to flee, we'll do a check to see if they do flee or not - if they do, the interface closes and the enemy will be stunned for a few seconds so the player can move away.
 If they fail to flee, the enemy will get a free hit against the player.
-We'll also show the damage and Misses on the interface.
+We'll also show the damage and misses on the interface.

 This all seems simple enough, but it's actually going to require several components working together to make it work.
 It's the most complicated piece of our game so far.